UmeshEkhande/CPP_Adv_Assignments/Assignment1/README.md

 ## Overview

-This assignment involves the function declaration of a class named `Reader` in the `/Ex1/headers/Reader.h` file.
+This assignment involves the function declaration in a class named `Reader` in the `/Ex1/headers/Reader.h` file.
 The class is designed to read the stl file.

 ## Class Definition